 Sanctions are measures imposed by governments and international bodies (such as the United Nations, the United States and the European Union) to restrict dealings with certain countries, entities and individuals.

-Odfjell will comply with all economic sanction laws and regulations, embargoes and other forms of trading restrictions to which it is subject in all countries where it operates.
-Odfjell will maintain effective measures to ensure compliance with and awareness of its sanctions-related obligations.
-The responsibility for sanctions screening lays in the concerned units Commercial departments and Finance and Legal & Insurance.
+Odfjell will maintain effective measures to ensure compliance with and awareness of our sanctions-related obligations.
+The responsibility for sanctions screening lays in the concerned units: Commercial, Finance, Legal & Insurance.

-Odfjell is prohibited from transacting with individuals, companies and countries that are on prescribed sanctions lists.
-Odfjell will therefore screen against sanctions lists in all jurisdictions in which we operate
+Odfjell is prohibited from transacting with individuals, companies and countries that are on prescribed sanctions lists, and will therefore screen against sanctions lists in all jurisdictions in which we operate, including:

-Odfjell and its subsidiaries must also be aware of their sanctions-related obligations in third-party agreements, such as lending and insurance agreements, and ensure that they do not breach the terms of such obligations, particularly where they extend beyond Odfjell’ own legal obligations (e.g. agreements between US banks and EU Odfjell entities).
+Odfjell and our subsidiaries must also be aware of sanctions-related obligations in third-party agreements (such as lending and insurance agreements), and ensure that we do not breach the terms of such obligations, particularly where these extend beyond Odfjell’ own legal obligations (e.g. agreements between US banks and EU Odfjell entities).

 Failure to comply with sanctions can lead to severe civil and criminal penalties, both for our business and individual employees, officers and directors, as well as significant reputational damage for Odfjell.
 Non-compliance with this policy is a serious matter that may lead to disciplinary action, up to and including dismissal.
 Violations of sanctions can also have legal consequences for individuals involved, including severe monetary fines and imprisonment.
 Employees shall report any suspected violations of this policy to their superior or the Compliance Officer according to Whistleblowing Policy.